graphql/handbooks/tsc/security-disclosure.md

 One of the TSC’s responsibilities is helping to respond to security incidents affecting GraphQL.
 The EU Cyber Resilience Act (CRA) introduces new requirements for how serious security incidents must be assessed and reported.
-These reporting requirements begin to apply in 2026, ahead of the CRA coming fully into effect on 11 December 2027.
+These reporting requirements fully come into effect on 11 December 2027.

 For GraphQL, TSC members will have an important role in identifying and classifying potential incidents in all GraphQL Foundation projects, verifying